indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 :::

-## VitePress configuration
+## VitePress Configuration

-1. Configure the plugin in your VitePress project by editing the VitePress config file (`.vitepress/config.js` or `.vitepress/config.mts`)
+1. Register the plugin in `.vitepress/config.mts`.
-2. Register the rendering component by choosing a predefined Vue component or [using a custom one](/customization/rendering-components).
-Create or edit `.vitepress/theme/index.js` (or `.vitepress/theme/index.ts`)
+2. Register a rendering component in `.vitepress/theme/index.ts` — either a [predefined one](/configuration/rendering-components.html) or a custom component.

 ::: code-group